avsg8/Fipy_MQ_mqtt/README.md

 I AM CURRENTLY NOT SURE ABOUT THE ACCURACY OF MY SENSOR VALUES AND AM FINDING IT HARD TO CALIBRATE IT.
 SO, THIS IS JUST A WORK IN PROGRESS.

-I have ported micropython-collections, micropython-requests, micropython-urllib-parse to make an url connection to simplepush.io that sends push notifications to your phone.
+I have ported micropython-collections, micropython-requests, micropython-urllib-parse to make a url connection to simplepush.io that sends push notifications to your phone.
 You need to download install the simplepush app from the app store on your phone to receive notifications.